|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 By September 12, 1942 the "R Area Air Force" has nine E13A1 plus F1M2 and A6M2-N aircraft.
-By October 8, 1942, The R Area Air Force's strength was then 12 F1M2 Petes from the Kunikawa Maru, Sanuki Maru and Sanyo Maru.
-Plus, the Chitose Air Group of five A6M2-N Rufes from the Kamikawa Maru Air Group and nine E13A1 Jakes from the Chitose Maru Air Group and Sanyo Maru Air Group.
-Other ships provide two more F1M2s, two E13A1s and nine E7K2 Alfs.
+By October 8, 1942, the R Area Air Force included 12 F1M2 Petes from the Kunikawa Maru, Sanuki Maru and Sanyo Maru.
+Five A6M2-N Rufes from the Chitose Maru Air Group from Kamikawa Maru Air Group.
+Nine E13A1 Jakes from the Chitose Maru Air Group and Sanyo Maru.
+Other ships provide seaplanes including two F1M2s, two E13A1s and nine E7K2 Alfs.

 On October 13, 1942 returning from a mission G4M1 Betty from 751 Kokutai ditched at Rekata Bay.

 Between August 1943 to September 1943 the area was evacuated by the Japanese using barges following the American landing on Villa Lavella and Japanese defeat on New Georgia Island.

 Japanese aircraft abandoned at Rekata Bay